My Very Honest Bluestone Review: 3 Night Christmas Break in Wales

 The Adventure Centre

-For us adults there’s a café upstairs, but you can bring drinks downstairs near the play areas and sit on a comfy sofa whilst the children go wild.
+For us adults, there’s a café upstairs, but you can bring drinks downstairs near the play areas and sit on a comfy sofa whilst the children go wild.

 Land train

-There’s a land train that leaves the village at every quarter to and quarter past the hour.
 We only got it back from the swimming pool to the village once, but it would have been great to get it all the way round the resort to enjoy the ride with the kids and have a look at the whole resort.
-It would be better if you knew when it would arrive at each stop, so if it said every 10 minutes or something as we didn’t have a clue how long we needed to wait for it.

 bluestone wales resort cottage holiday review twixmas kingdom of the elves